Elvis Was Not a Mentalist

 So, to give an example, let's consider this question: "did I write this article?"
 The answer is, "yes and no." Damiani says:

-....when youre working out the meaning of the doctrine in all its implications, and youre trying to make it explicit, youll find that you cant do it under your own power.
+"....when you're working out the meaning of the doctrine in all its implications, and you're trying to make it explicit, youll find that you can’t do it under your own power.
 Its only when this higher power within you, the Overself, starts taking a hand in the game, that you start finding the material you need to answer certain questions, and you find other material to provoke you into asking certain questions, and so this mysterious process keeps going on.
-When a person is under that kind of surveillance by the higher Power, you can almost say the Logos is working its meaning out in that person, and the person will become conscious of that.
+When a person is under that kind of surveillance by the higher Power, you can almost say the Logos is working its meaning out in that person, and the person will become conscious of that."
 (5)

-This entire website was created two years ago during a period when Uranus was transitting conjunct my natal Mercury.
+This entire website was created during a period when Uranus was transitting conjunct my natal Mercury.
 The ideas flew out of me almost without effort.
 Of course, there were some experiences to draw upon, and years of study with a lot of concepts in the tank, but this "I" needed the cosmic energy to "package" them into something creative and hopefully useful.
-In addition, natal Sun-Mercury-Venus-Mars in Pisces are in the third house, which is currently being activated by an exact square from Pluto, as well as the conjunction from Uranus, and the present crop of articles, to unsuspecting eyes seemingly being created at a furious rate, are themselves a product of this vulcanic pressure and electric stimulus.
-This "I" receives ideas and essentially HAS to write them down before it can get any rest.
-According to the PB-Damiani-Plotinus version of mentalism, it is the World-Mind with its World-Idea, essentially the entire cosmos, represented in large measure by these trans-Saturnian planets, which is impressing this body-mind (itself a product of that World-Idea), with its own ideas.
-They don't originate in this little brain, right?
-How, therefore, can I say that I am due all the credit?
-So a correct understanding of mentalism can help keep you a little humble.
-PB says:
+In addition, natal Sun-Mercury-Venus-Mars in Pisces are in the third house, which was being activated by an exact square from Pluto, as well as the conjunction from Uranus, and a crop of articles, to unsuspecting eyes seemingly being created at a furious rate, were themselves a product of this vulcanic pressure and electric stimulus.
+This "I" receives ideas and essentially HAD to write them down before it could get any rest.
+As the goddess Athena said, “some things you will think of for yourself, and others a god will put in your heart” - the “gods” essentially being the divine functioning of the transpersonal outer planets.

-Each individual Soul projects the World-Idea, but first it must have the intermediary of an ego through which the world gets projected.
-All [of] that exists within the Overself, within the Soul itself [or Soul identified with Nature].
+"Each individual Soul projects the World-Idea, but first it must have the intermediary of an ego through which the world gets projected.
+All [of] that exists within the Overself, within the Soul itself [or Soul identified with Nature]."
 (6)

 Moreover,

-The ego to which he is so attached turns out on enquiry to be none other than the presence of the World-Mind within his own heart.
-If identification is then shifted by constant practice from one to the other, he has achieved the purpose of life.
+"The ego to which he is so attached turns out on enquiry to be none other than the presence of the World-Mind within his own heart.
+If identification is then shifted by constant practice from one to the other, he has achieved the purpose of life."
 (7)

 "Unless the human ego were itself an emanation of the Overself it would be quite unable to identify with the sensation of severance from the body during the process we call dying."
 (8)

 So it is a very complex situation.
-On one hand the ego is seen as something that separates us from the Universal Benevolence, and on the other hand it is part of the evolutionary world-process and connected with the Soul itself.
+On one hand the ego is seen as something through ignorance that separates us from the Universal Benevolence, and on the other hand it is part of the evolutionary world-process and connected with the Soul itself.

-The Soul doesnt do anything, it is Being, therefore to try and move a cloud, or a mountain, with its power, is off the mark.
+The Soul doesn't do anything, it is Being, therefore to try and move a cloud, or a mountain, with its power, is off the mark.
 Mentalism simply and rightfully means the realization that all arises in consciousness, or Mind, not that we personally think everything, or can think anything, into being.
-What happens depends on many factors, and lots of things happen that I never thought of and dont happen that I did think of.
+What happens depends on many factors, and lots of things happen that I never thought of and don't happen that I did think of.
 Satya Sai Baba (the one with the Afro) was known to manifest vibhuti, or sacred ash, in his palms - but did anybody ever ask him to make a ham - er, vegieburger? - just kidding.
 But you get the point.
 Mentalism gets rid of the concept of independently existing matter, by pointing out that that is something that is unknowable, because we cannot know or experience anything outside of our consciousness of it.
 But the role of our individual mind, certainly at the level of the ego, is participatory, as it were, in the Universal Mind, and not a capricious creator on its own.

-Generally when you speak about mentalism to people they get the strange idea that you are denying the existence of a certain object, whereas what he [PB] is saying is: No, we are just telling you what the object is.
+"Generally when you speak about mentalism to people they get the strange idea that you are denying the existence of a certain object, whereas what he [PB] is saying is: No, we are just telling you what the object is.
 It is a thought.
-We are not denying its existence, we are explaining it.
+We are not denying its existence, we are explaining it."
 (9)

 Often we get hung up, I feel, because our idea of a thought is itself a mental or intellectual concept.
-Do we reallly know what a thought IS?
+Do we really know what a thought IS?
 From the position of the philosophy of Drik, or the essence of mentalism, as taught by Iyer or P.B., thoughts, feelings, perceptions, conceptions, are ALL mental.
 That is, anything presenting to consciousness is considered as mental, as opposed to material, or some stuff separate from consciousness.
 Pain is mental, too.
 That is important, because how many times do we say to ourselves when we are suffering, to hell with it is just a thought, it is a feeling!
 I'm frickin' HURTING!!!
 Perhaps this conclusion is the result of hundreds of lives of crystalizing ignorant thoughts, leading to ignorant behavior, leading to ignorant and inevitable results in the form of inauspicious feelings and karma, but in that moment, how many of us can truly see it as a thought?
 Yet, if we know that anything presenting to consciousness is just that, i.e., something presenting and arising in and as, and to consciousness, then at least the idea of dualism itself has been dented and lessened in intensity a little, even if we can't agree that pain is a thought.

 To see the world as an idea often takes quite some time.
 It can happen through mystical experience or directly through intense thinking: